alyssaBiasi/osmos_replica/README.rst

 to become the biggest.

 The second level contains a *smart* blob.
 A smaller smart blob will run away from you.
-A larger on will chase you.
+A larger one will chase you.

 Controls
 --------